|Package | PIN:||RGT | 16|

 - 2.375-V to 3.6-V Device Power Supply

 - Maximum Propagation Delay: 450 ps

 - ESD Protection Exceeds 2 kV (HBM)

-The CDCLVP1102 is a highly versatile, low additive jitter buffer that can generate two copies of LVPECL clock outputs from one LVPECL, LVDS, or LVCMOS input for a variety of communication applications.
+The CDCLVP1204 is a highly versatile, low additive jitter buffer that can generate four copies of LVPECL clock outputs from one of two selectable LVPECL, LVDS, or LVCMOS inputs for a variety of communication applications.
 It has a maximum clock frequency up to 2 GHz.
-The overall additive jitter performance is less than 0.1 ps, RMS from 10 kHz to 20 MHz, and overall output skew is as low as 10 ps, making the device a perfect choice for use in demanding applications.
+The CDCLVP1204 features an on-chip multiplexer (MUX) for selecting one of two inputs that can be easily configured solely through a control terminal.
+The overall additive jitter performance is less than 0.1 ps, RMS from 10 kHz to 20 MHz, and overall output skew is as low as 15 ps, making the device a perfect choice for use in demanding applications.

-The CDCLVP1102 clock buffer distributes a single clock input (IN) to two pairs of differential LVPECL clock outputs (OUT0, OUT1) with minimum skew for clock distribution.
+The CDCLVP1204 clock buffer distributes one of two selectable clock inputs (IN0, IN1) to four pairs of differential LVPECL clock outputs (OUT0, OUT3) with minimum skew for clock distribution.
+The CDCLVP1204 can accept two clock sources into an input multiplexer.
 The inputs can be LVPECL, LVDS, or LVCMOS/LVTTL.

-The CDCLVP1102 is specifically designed for driving 50-Ω transmission lines.
-When driving the inputs in single-ended mode, the LVPECL bias voltage (VAC_REF) should be applied to the unused negative input pin.
+The CDCLVP1204 is specifically designed for driving 50-Ω transmission lines.
+When driving the inputs in single-ended mode, the LVPECL bias voltage (VAC_REF) must be applied to the unused negative input terminal.
 However, for high-speed performance up to 2 GHz, differential mode is strongly recommended.

 The CDCLVP1204 is characterized for operation from –40°C to +85°C.